TikTok's Brownie Glazed Lips 'Trend' Doesn't Sit Right With Me

 In a post-'clean girl' era, brown lip liner with a slick of gloss seems to be a natural progression in makeup trends.
 It shines a spotlight on the lips — a facial feature which has been subject to many beauty movements recently — and borrows from the simple, natural makeup looks that have taken over TikTok of late.
 But it seems that this one video has gone viral for all the wrong reasons.

-On TikTok, the general consensus is that the issue isn't the application of these lip products but instead the suggestion that a new trend had been invented.
+On TikTok the general consensus is that the issue isn't the application of these lip products but instead the suggestion that a new trend had been invented.
 Hundreds of disdainful commenters quickly began to remind Hailey — and TikTok influencers who followed suit — that the lip combo has been around for years.
-Most importantly, it has been a go-to look for many people of color.
+Most importantly, it has been a go-to look for many people of colour.

 "You meant 90s Latin inspired lip combo 🥰," observed one commenter.
 The backlash didn't end in the comments section, with countless stitches and duets made by Black and brown creators showing images of '90s supermodel Naomi Campbell and R&B princess Aaliyah wearing brown liner and gloss.
 In a video with 1 million views, TikToker @beautybyroxc (aka Rukshana Begum) wrote of the brown lip liner and lipstick combo: "I did this tutorial over a year ago for POC.
 But now it's trending and they call it brownie glazed lips."